leonstel/leonstel.github.io/blogs/gmap2.md

     <img src="../assets/finding_xmen/prof-x-cerebro.jpg" />
 </p>

-Charles tells you that his Cerebro has gone broke and that he cant control it anymore manually, only through the Cerebro Api.
-There will be mutants among you to be found
-Can you make an app to help me find mutants and gather the yet to come X MEN team?

 // TODO correct youtube video here of working app
 <p align="center">
     <iframe src="https://www.youtube.com/embed/hGlEOLbH00A" width="533" height="300" frameborder="0" allowfullscreen> </iframe>